The 12 Best AI Meeting Assistants for Microsoft Teams in 2026

 Copilot strengths

-Copilot works natively within the Microsoft ecosystem, providing seamless integration that third-party tools can't match for organizations fully committed to Microsoft 365.
+Copilot works natively within the Microsoft ecosystem, providing seamless integration that third-party tools cannot match for organizations fully committed to Microsoft 365.

 Cross-app intelligence: Meeting content flows directly into other Microsoft apps.
 You can ask Copilot to draft a follow-up email in Outlook based on meeting decisions, create a Word document summarizing key points, or populate Excel with data discussed during the call.
 This tight integration eliminates copy-paste workflows between tools.